svoisen/sean.voisen.org/_posts/2013-09-08-intro-to-functional-reactive-programming.md

 ## Diving in With Bacon.js

 Perhaps the best way to get a better understanding is just to dive in and write some code.
-Let’s build a very simple Wikipedia Ajax search tool.
+Let’s build a very simple Wikipedia search tool.

 Download [Bacon.js](https://github.com/baconjs/bacon.js) and set up a simple page using Bacon and jQuery.
 Add an input field and search button: